Your Growth Is Invisible Until It Isn't

 You know what progress is.
 You understand it doesn't happen overnight.
 Yet you consistently fail to see it when it's staring you in the face.

-This isn't about lacking knowledge—it's about lacking recognition.
+This isn't about lacking knowledge.
+It's about lacking recognition.
 We've trained ourselves to only count the dramatic transformations, the before-and-after photos, the promotion announcements.
 Everything else gets dismissed as "not enough" or "still not there yet."

 But progress is happening right now, in ways you're probably ignoring.